336 Huntington Avenue

 What are the specifics of your graduate education (thus far)?

-As part of an interdisciplinary PhD program, joint between Bouvé and CCIS, I have particularly enjoyed the opportunity to pursue coursework that combines psychology, computer science, and advanced statistical modeling.
+As part of an interdisciplinary PhD program, joint between Bouvé and Khoury, I have particularly enjoyed the opportunity to pursue coursework that combines psychology, computer science, and advanced statistical modeling.

 What are your research interests?